threefoldfoundation/info_threefold_pub/wiki/wethreepedia/faq/faq.md

 ### **Is there a way to know the current TFT price for the farming rewards?**

 Yes!
 Go [here](https://library.threefold.me/info/threefold/#/tfgrid/farming/threefold__farming_reward?id=farming-reward-calculation) and scroll down, you'll be able to find the TFT price at the line: **current TFT to USD price**.

 ***

+### **When will I receive the farming rewards for my 3nodes?**

+Farming rewards are usually sent around the 8th of each month.

+Note that this can vary slightly as the TF team is manually verifying the farming rewards.

+***